LeChatP/RootAsRole/README.md

 -----
 Usage : sr -r role [-n] [-c command] [-u user] [-h]

-	-r, --role=role        the capabilities role to use
+	-r, --role=role        the capabilities role to assume

 	-c, --command=command  launch the command instead of a bash shell

-	-n, --no-root          execute the bash or the command without the possibility to increase privilege (e.g.: sudo)
+	-n, --no-root          execute the bash or the command without the possibility to increase privilege (e.g.: sudo) and with no 				       special treatment to root user (uid 0)

-	-u, --user=user        substitue the user (reserved to administrators)
+	-u, --user=user        substitue the user (reserved to administrators and used probably for service managment)

 	-i, --info             print the commands the user is able to process within the role and quit